 The deep, dank swamps of the Southern United States are another great place for Bigfoot to hide.
-Down here he’s called Skunk Ape due to the horrific odor that usually accompanies sightings.
+Down there he’s called Skunk Ape due to the horrific odor that usually accompanies sightings.

 Why does the skunk ape smell so bad?
-Of course nobody knows for sure, but it may be due to sleeping in the swampy soil, or even because of its diet.
+Of course, nobody knows, but it may be due to sleeping in the swampy soil, or even because of its diet.

 One recent problem cryptozoologists are encountering when attempting to gather legitimate Skunk Ape evidence is that of escaped primates.

 But many Skunk Ape sightings are most definitely not of a chimp.
-This is a creature of the same size as Bigfoot, and for most witnesses there is no confusion.
-Deep in the dense southern swamps, it’s certainly conceivable that such a creature could make its home.
+This is a creature of the same size as Bigfoot, and for most witnesses, there is no confusion.
+Deep in the dense southern swamps, it’s certainly at least conceivable that such a creature could make its home.

 Is it possible that as our technology increases and our population grows Bigfoot sightings will become more common?
 Just about everyone these days carries around a cell phone with a camera and a video recorder, and we’re already seeing an increase in Bigfoot evidence.
 Perhaps this shy and elusive creature will one day come into the light.

-Then again, maybe it’s better than he remains hidden.
+Then again, maybe it’s better than it remains hidden.
 Like everything else, the world would probably exploit Sasquatch.
-Zoos would be falling over each other to become to become the first to have a Bigfoot display, and biologists would be poking and prodding any captured specimen in a clumsy attempt to gather more information.
+Zoos would be falling over each other to become the first to have a Bigfoot display, and biologists would be poking and prodding any captured specimen in a clumsy attempt to gather more information.

-As much as we all want to know to the truth about Bigfoot, for now it’s probably best he remain a mystery.
+As much as we all want to know the truth about Bigfoot, for now, it’s probably best he remains a mystery.
 It’s better for him, and probably better for us.